Plan9-Archive/plan9ants/doc/them.9gridchan.org/linuxinferno.md

 	cd appl
 	mk install

 Now we need to set up an auth server for inferno to talk to.
 Many of the other pages walkthroughs use plan 9 factotum to factotum authentication, which works without an auth server as long as there is a shared key.
 There are standard guides to setting up an auth server in the 9front FQA and bell labs wiki.
+This guide assumes that you will set up on the authserver on the Plan 9 system acting as the hubfs server.
 The simplest way is to issue these commands:

 	auth/keyfs
 	auth/changeuser glenda